We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Owner-occupied primary residences, including single-family homes, townhouses and condos.

 Why we chose this company: If you’ve got a great credit score, then Unison can be a smart choice for accessing your home equity.
 The company offers an equity sharing home loan that offers a below-market interest rate and allows the homeowner to access up to $400,000 in equity.
-In exchange, you'll make low monthly payments during the loan's 10-year term, plus a portion of your home's appreciated value.
-There are no prepayment penalties but just take note: Unison primarily considers owner-occupied primary residences for its investments.
+In exchange, you'll make low monthly payments during the loan's 10-year term.
+You’ll repay any deferred interest plus the agreed-upon portion of your home's appreciated value when the agreement ends or you sell the property.
+There are no prepayment penalties if you decide to end the agreement early.
+Unison primarily considers owner-occupied primary residences for its investments.

 Best Perks: Splitero